wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 }
 ```

-Now if you refresh the page, you will see that it is now working!
+When the page is refreshed, you will see that it is now working!
 Feel free to play around with the app to test it.

 That was simpler than Wes expected -- he thought dealing with the `ratesByBase` variable would be tricky because we are updating it.